kpananjady/Accessibility-NYC-Schools/README.md

 __ __ __

-Analysis 2: MAPPING THE TREND
+Analysis 2: MAPPING THE TREND BY NEIGHBORHOOD AND DISTRICT

 https://github.com/kpananjady/Accessibility-NYC-Schools/blob/master/ratings-city-analysis.qgz; see results in Screen Shot 2020-03-13 at 9.47.22 PM.png at https://github.com/kpananjady/Accessibility-NYC-Schools/blob/master/Screen%20Shot%202020-03-13%20at%209.47.22%20PM.png